mohitpai/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 >Proceed with extra care when considering deleting any email address or domain.
 In case of any doubt, contact a deliverability expert.

-For example in the case of an ISP outage, emails are wrongly marked as bounces because they cannot be successfully delivered to their recipient.
-These addresses must be removed from the suppresssion list.
+For example in the case of an Internet Service Provider (ISP) outage, emails are wrongly marked as hard bounces because they cannot be successfully delivered to their recipient.
+These email addresses must be removed from the suppression list.

 To perform this, filter the suppression list to display affected email adresses or domains.
-For example if an ISP outage happened from Nov 11, 2022 to Nov 13, 2023 on the **test.com** domain, filter the addresses added to the suppression list in that timeframe, as below:
+For example if an ISP outage happened from Nov 11, 2022 to Nov 13, 2022 on the **test.com** domain, filter the addresses added to the suppression list in that timeframe, as below:

 ![](assets/remove-from-supp-list.png)

+You also need to add a filter on the type of hard bounce, depending on the details of the outage.
+These details are provided by the ISP, such as the exact error code returned to the sender.
+For example: `550 <email address> recipient rejected` or `550 5.1.1 ‘email address’: user lookup success but no user record found`.

 Once identified, these addresses can be manually removed from the suppression list using the **[!UICONTROL Delete]** button.
 These addresses can then be included in future email campaigns.